-Funds appropriated by Congress through the State Wildlfie Grants program require states to demonstrate comprehensive wildlife conservation needs.
-This includes all species and all habitats.
+Funds appropriated by Congress through the State Wildlife Grants program require states to demonstrate comprehensive wildlife conservation needs.
+"Comprehensive" includes all species and all habitats.
 Delaware's Division of Fish & Wildlife is actively involved in this process and has created a Delaware Wildlife Action Plan to coordinate wildlife conservation practices in the 21st century.

-2015 DE Wildlife Action Plan Review and Revision
+2015 Delaware Wildlife Action Plan Review and Revision

 Delaware Wildlife Action Plan Fact Sheet

 Species of Greatest Conservation Need

 Conservation Issues - view issues by individual wildlife species or habitats